idanlupinsky/aws-demo/README.md

   * `export AWS_ACCESS_KEY_ID=my-access-key`
   * `export AWS_SECRET_ACCESS_KEY=my-secret-key`

 Ansible 2.0 is required due to the inclusion of playbooks using newer AWS modules.
+In addition, you would need to copy the plugins in filter_plugins to ~/.ansible/plugins/filter_plugins/.

 To build and deploy the service package you could use the build script or set up a CI job.
 A few dependencies are required for the build script: maven, fpm, createrepo, and s3cmd.